5 years old

 Each child will receive a journal that they will use to record work done during class.
 This encourages the act of writing, which in turn promotes handwriting.

-The children develop an appreciation for fine arts, as artworks by various artists and in different mediums are displayed throughout the classroom.
+The children develop an appreciation for fine arts.
+Artworks by various artists and in different mediums are displayed throughout the classroom.
 Students are introduced to many famous artists like Vincent Van Gogh, Georgia O’Keefe, Pablo Picasso, Jacob Lawrence, and Frida Kahlo.
 The children will also explore different styles and movements, such as Realism, Cubism, Impressionism, etc. Throughout the year, the children will use different art mediums and materials to create their own masterpieces.

 Students receive weekly Latin lessons.
 In learning Latin, children enhance their knowledge of grammar and syntax.
 Latin is the language of law, government, logic, theology and is the best preparation for learning any language.
 About two thirds of English words are derived from Latin.
 Learning Latin is an efficient way to learn grammar and provides insights into English vocabulary.
 It also leads to an increase in scores on standardized tests.